nicarq/sovereign-sdk/crates/adapters/celestia/README.md

 with the current block.
 The transactions are serialized using `protobuf` and encoded into data square in [compact share format](https://github.com/celestiaorg/celestia-app/blob/main/specs/src/specs/shares.md#transaction-shares).

-In order to prove that, we use a proofs called `EtxProof` which consist of the merkle proofs for all the shares contaniing transaction as well the offset to the beginning of the cosmos transaction in first of those shares.
+In order to prove that, we use a proofs called `EtxProof` which consist of the merkle proofs for all the shares containing transaction as well the offset to the beginning of the cosmos transaction in first of those shares.

-To venify them, we first iterate over rollup's blobs re-created from _completeness_ verification.
+To verify them, we first iterate over rollup's blobs re-created from _completeness_ verification.
 We associate each blob with its `EtxProof`.
 Then we verify that the etx proof holds the contiguous range of shares and verify the merkle proofs of it's shares with corresponding row_roots from `DataAvailabilityHeader`.
 If that process succeeds, we can extract the cosmos transaction data from the given proof.
 We need to check if the transaction offset provided in proof is indeed a start of a new transaction, and then we extract transaction data from